A school where every child enjoys the life changing benefits that come from physical activity and sport.

-At Slade, all pupils in Key Stage 2 are provided with the opportunity to attend swimming lessons at Tonbridge Swimming Pool which we are very lucky to have on our doorstep.
+At Slade, all pupils in Key Stage 2 are provided with the opportunity to attend swimming lessons at Tonbridge Swimming Pool.

-By the end of Year 6, the National Curriculum requirement is that pupils are able to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water based situations.
+By the end of Year 6, the National Curriculum requirement is that pupils are able to swim at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situation.

-As of July 2022, 86% of the children in Year 6 were able to swim confidently over 25 metres and were able to perform safe self-rescue in different water-based situation.
-Of those children, 82% were able to use a range of strokes effectively.
+As of July 2023, 80% of the children in Year 6 were able to swim confidently over 25 metres and were able to perform safe self-rescure in different water-based situations.
+Of those children 78% were able to use a range of strokes effectively.

-All children in Year 6 that could not swim 25 metres following their allocated sessions, undertook 6 lessons in Term 5.
-This amounted to 19 children, split over two sessions a week with three instructors to provide intensive coaching.
-In Term 6, the remaining 15 children continued with the sessions in order to have an additional set of lessons.
+All children in Year 6 who could not swim 25 metres following their allocated sessions, undertook additional lessons in Term 5 and 6.
+This amounted to 21 children, split over two sessions a week with three instructors to provide intensive coaching.

 PE and School Sport Premium